Chronic Pain and Pain Management Treatment

 Many of CRC’s treatment facilities offer specialized programs for pain management.
 Beginning with a thorough musculoskeletal and neurological exam, pain specialists determine the origin and nature of the pain, and develop an individualized treatment plan.
 Essential components of treatment may include medical consultations and care, physical therapy, sensory integration, dialectical behavior therapy, trigger point therapy, acupuncture, hydrotherapy, nutrition counseling, manual therapies, and other integrative therapies.

-With appropriate treatment, chronic pain patients can learn to manage, control and reduce their pain.
 As self-awareness, mood, sleep and physical ability improve, the patient’s quality of life returns, restoring hope for an active and productive future.

 A Note About Chronic Pain and Opiate Addiction